Error 1 — water supply

 How Much Does This Repair Cost?

-DIY parts for fixing an Error 1 water supply issue on the Fisher & Paykel DD24DHTX9N typically cost between $10–$75, depending on whether you need a new inlet valve, hose, or filter.
-A professional service call usually runs $150–$300 once you factor in labor.
-Tackling this repair yourself can save you $100 or more.
+Parts for fixing an Error 1 water supply issue on the Fisher & Paykel DD24DHTX9N generally range from $10 to $75, depending on whether you need a new inlet valve, hose, or filter.
+A professional service call can run between $150 and $300 once you factor in labor.
+Tackling this repair on your own can save you $100 or more.

 Frequently Asked Questions